formlio/forml/docs/application.rst

 As shown in the diagram below, relationships between projects and applications can have any possible cardinality.
-Projects might not be associated with any application (not exposed for serving - e.g. *Project B*), on the other hand an application can possibly span multiple (compatible) projects (its :ref:`model selection strategy <application-select>` can involve multiple projects - e.g. *Application Y*) or a single project might be utilized by several different applications (e.g. *Project A*).
+Projects might not be associated with any application (not exposed for serving - e.g. *Project B*), on the other hand, an application can possibly span multiple (compatible) projects (its :ref:`model selection strategy <application-select>` can involve multiple projects - e.g. *Application Y*) or a single project might be utilized by several different applications (e.g. *Project A*).